-- 1. When predelivery checks are complete, remove the plastic covering from the Harvest Performance Tracker (HPT) and the seats. - 2.
-If there is an optional GPS kit included, locate bag inside the cab containing the kit, and install in accordance with the instructions included.
-If not installing kit, label bag (GPS Completion kit) and place kit in toolbox for safekeeping. - 3.
-Remove instruction from the right cab-forward door only AFTER right leg is repositioned to field configuration. - 4.
-AFTER the machine is delivered to the end user, remove the decal from the windshield only.
+- 1. After the predelivery checks are complete, remove the plastic covering from the Harvest Performance Tracker (HPT) and the seats. - If the optional GPS kit is included, locate GPS Mount Parts bag inside the cab, and install it according to the instructions included with the EZ Pilot® or AutopilotTM bundle.
+If not installing kit, place GPS Mount Parts bag in toolbox for future installation. - 3.
+Remove the Keep This Door Closed sign from the right door AFTER right leg is repositioned to field configuration. - 4.
+Do NOT remove the drive wheel Torque Procedure decal from the windshield.

-Figure 4.55: Windshield Decal (MD #166705)
+Figure 4.59: Windshield Decal (MD #166705)